Experiential and Somatic Psychotherapies, Marriage Counseling

 A synthesis of western psychology, eastern philosophy and practice, and some of the latest research in affective and developmental neurology, the Hakomi Method is highly effective with individuals, couples, families and groups.
 Hakomi has been effective in healing developmental, chronic traumatic patterns; addressing defensive habits that were once adaptive, but now limit the nourishment that life has to offer.

-Suitable for crisis work, it finds its full potential, however, in the process of growth both personal and trans-personal, when we are fully committed to personal growth.
+Suitable for crisis work, it finds its full potential, however, in the process of growth both personal and trans-personal, when we are fully committed to personal growth, either as an individual, or through marriage counseling.

 "Hakomi is an excellent system for learning key emotional